shroffs/PASCAL-VOC-2012-Segmentation-Experiment/README.md

  11. scp trained model to local machine
  ___
  ### Training
- * Used W and B to track data
  * resized all images to 512x512 so batch size could be greater than 1
+ * track losses with W and B.